A parametric tensor ROM for the shallow water dam break problem: Analytical Solution of the Dam-Break Problem

 \section{Analytical Solution of the Dam-Break Problem}

-In this section we recall analytical solutions for the 1D dam-break problem and study the behavior of the wet-bed case solution in the proximity of the dry-bed case.
-The dam-break problem can be solved analytically for both cases, using a combination of Riemann invariants, Rankine–Hugoniot conditions, and Newton iteration to determine the middle state.
+In this section, we recall analytical solutions for the 1D dam-break problem and study the behavior of the wet-bed case solution in the proximity of the dry-bed case.
+For an infinite domain, the dam-break problem can be solved analytically for both cases, using a combination of Riemann invariants, Rankine--Hugoniot conditions, and Newton iteration to determine the middle state.